 Diet is not the only consideration.
 I much prefer to eat fish from clean flowing water, preferably with a gravelly or stone bottom.
 I also tend to prefer river trout, over trout which live in lakes.
 But that might just be a confirmation bias on my part.

 I also will note, trout post-spawn, can be little more than a swimming skeleton.
 They make for bad eating.
 I once had the unpleasant experience of filleting and eating one.

 Do stock trout taste better than wild trout?

 This does make quite a bit of sense, fish pellets and cat nuts do share many of the same ingredients.
-Basically grind up marine life and some grain for filler.
-If you like the taste of cat nuts, then a hatchery raised trout might just be a special treat.
+Basically, grind up marine life and some grain for filler.
+If you like the taste of cat nuts, then a hatchery-raised trout might just be a special treat.

 Now, the longer a hatchery trout spends in the wild.
-The better the more intense the flavor becomes, so holdover trout can start tasting like wild trout, and depending on the diet that can be either good or bad.
+The better and more intense the flavor becomes, so holdover trout can start tasting like wild trout, and depending on the diet that can be either good or bad.

 Do brown trout taste better than rainbow trout?

 No, I do not believe there is a significant difference between the two species and any difference in flavors comes down to environmental variables such as water quality, diet, and their overall condition.
 Are they fat and plump or malnourished and on their way out?

 I will add, that Rainbow trout do prefer to live in faster flowing water so are less likely to taste muddy than Brown trout.